 2. How long will it take to complete the program?

-- Full time — complete the program in 4 semesters or 1 year, 4 months
+- Full time — complete the program in 2 semesters

-- Part time A — complete the program in 5 semesters or 1 year, 8 months
+- Part time — complete the program in 3 to 4 semesters taking one class per session*

 3. What are the student admission requirements?

 No nursing proficiency or placement exams are required for admission.
 Graduation from an approved RN program of study and a current, unencumbered state license are required for admission*.Prior credit based on prior academic work and licensure establishes earned credit toward the credits required for the BSN degree [38 semester credit hours in nursing, 52 semester credit hours in general education courses].